-Almost 700 colleges use the Common Application-an application that students fill out once, but is accepted by many schools.
+Close to 800 colleges use the Common Application-an application that students fill out once, but is accepted by many schools.

-Last week in senior meeting, we reviewed the creation/completion of the Common Application.
+In an optional August 'boot camp' and four additional meeting, we've reviewed the application and have provided extensive notes to each senior.
 There are some tips and tricks to filling it out.
 As experienced admission officers, we understand exactly how admission officers want to see information on the application as well as common mistakes students often make on the forms.